-How 'Thor: Ragnarok' Sets Up What's Next in 'Infinity War'
+How 'Thor: Ragnarok' Sets Up What's Next in 'Avengers: Infinity War'

 3. The orb (a.k.a. the power stone) made its debut in Guardians of the Galaxy.
 Star-Lord (Chris Pratt) found it in an ancient temple.
 Thanos enlists Ronan the Accuser to relive Star-Lord of the orb, but the Guardians eventually wind up harnessing its power to defeat Ronan.
 They then hand the stone over the the galactic police force, Nova Corps.

 4. The mind stone originally appeared in The Avengers.
 It resided in Loki’s powerful scepter (gifted to him by Thanos) that could control people’s minds.
 In Avengers: Age of Ultron, the AI villain Ultron takes the mindstone and uses it to fuel a robotic body that he plans to use himself.
 But Tony Stark (Robert Downey Jr.) and Bruce Banner (Mark Ruffalo) upload Stark’s AI, J.A.R.V.I.S.
 (Paul Bettany), into the synthetic body instead and create Vision.
-Vision then becomes and Avenger.
+Vision then becomes an Avenger.
 He still has the mind stone in his head.

 5. The eye of Agamoto (a.k.a. the time stone) appeared in Doctor Strange.
 Kept hidden by the Masters of the Mystic Arts, Stephen Strange (Benedict Cumberbatch) eventually stumbles on it.
-He uses it to control the space-time continuum and wears it around his neck.
+He wears it around his neck and uses it to control the space-time continuum.

 MORE: How Did the Hulk End Up on Sakaar in Thor: Ragnarok?